sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/3_location.md

 We can invest about .5 million USD in the beginning.

+### Movement, Citizenship
+Citizens of member states of the Union of South American Nations (Mercosur) and its associate countries can travel without a visa or passport within the region.
+Mercosur member states include Argentina, Brazil, Paraguay, and Uruguay, and its associate countries include Bolivia, Chile, Colombia, Ecuador, and Peru.
+Together, these countries form an "area of free residence with the right to work" for all its citizens.

 ## Paraguay
 - Fertile eastern half.
 Abundant water (riverine and underground).